yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-switchover.md

         change_xcluster_role ACTIVE
     ```

-1. Delete the replication from A to B:
+1. Delete the replication from A to B as follows:

     ```sh
     ./bin/yb-admin \